 Yes, you can substitute in canned pumpkin for squash puree.
 Just make sure it is 100% pumpkin and not pumpkin pie filling.

-You could also use a pancake mix from the grocery store, but honestly the recipe is truly quick and easy and is made with everyday ingredients.
+And yes, you could also use a pancake mix from the grocery store, but honestly the recipe is truly quick and easy and is made with everyday ingredients.
 It takes 10 minutes to toss it all together.
-The hardest part of pumpkin pancakes is knowing when to flip them over and how long to cook them.

 I think it’s easier to get crispy pancakes on the stovetop and then keep them warm in an oven at 200 degrees F however.
 The baked sheetpan method is good and extremely easy but they are not as crisp.